Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Discussion

 TDE rates reflect the balance between the supply of stars in the nuclei of galaxies, and the demographics of central supermassive black holes.
 On one side, there must be enough galaxies hosting SMBHs in the mass range capable of visibly disrupting stars.
 On the other, a dense stellar population is needed near the central SMBH for disruptions to occur at an appreciable rate.

-In the local universe, this interplay is most clearly seen in post-starburst and compact green-valley galaxies, which are strongly over-represented among optically selected TDE hosts \citep{LawSmith2017, French2020, Hammerstein2021}.
+In the local universe, this interplay is most clearly seen in PSB and compact green-valley galaxies, which are strongly over-represented among optically selected TDE hosts \citep{LawSmith2017, French2020, Hammerstein2021}.
 These systems have low enough masses to host SMBHs which are below the Hills mass, but have undergone recent star formation or structural reconfiguration that leave behind dense nuclear stellar populations.

-At cosmic noon, these rare green-valley systems-- particularly post-starburst galaxies-- are much more prevalent \citep{Wild2016} and SMBHs have undergone most of their growth since their high-redshift seeds \citep{Inayoshi2020}.
+At cosmic noon, these rare green-valley systems-- particularly PSB galaxies-- are much more prevalent \citep{Wild2016} and SMBHs have undergone most of their growth since their high-redshift seeds \citep{Inayoshi2020}.
 As a result, it is not unexpected that the volumetric TDE rate increases toward $z\sim2$, until the declining number density of SMBHs that can disrupt stars ultimately dominates and drives the rate lower at higher redshifts.

 The location of this turnover, as seen in Figure~\ref{fig:rate_volumetric}, depends sensitively on the BHMF as well as the strength of galaxy-scale enhancements.
-However, when controlling for host galaxies, as will be the case in Roman (or LSST after many-year co-adds), this redshift-dependent rate is a sensitive probe of SMBH growth, complementary to high-redshift AGN studies.
+However, when controlling for host galaxies, as will be the case in Roman (or LSST after many years of coadded imaging, this redshift-dependent rate becomes a sensitive probe of SMBH growth that is complementary to studies of high-redshift AGN.
 It should be noted that up to 50\% of TDEs may be obscured by dust at $z=2$, which makes mid-infrared searches for dust emission such as that done in \citet{Masterson2024} essential to complete the optically-selected sample of TDEs.